 Similarly, Hotels.com added a “guest checkout” option to its website well over a decade ago.
 The change was a simple one, involving just a few lines of code.
 The change was a smashing success because some customers just want to book a room quickly, not spend several minutes creating yet another customer account and password.
 Now, all kinds of ecommerce sites provide a guest checkout option.

-Low-code provides a way for organizations to be more nimble than they’ve ever been, which makes disruption a lot less painful and innovation a lot easier to facilitate.
+Low-code approaches provide a way for organizations to be more nimble than they’ve ever been, which makes disruption a lot less painful and innovation a lot easier to facilitate.

 Low-Code Should Satisfy All Enterprise Requirements